 Children of the ESTJ will usually remember them as dependable, reliable, strict, traditional, and always willing to sacrifice themself for the sake of their children.

-Although ESTJs typically put their family above their friends, they do enjoy and value their friendships.
-They enjoy having fun and spending time with others, especially those who share their interests and pursuits.
-They are likely to choose to spend free time with friends pursuing some activity or hobby - probably athletic or sports-oriented.
+Although ESTJs typically put their family above their friends, they do enjoy and value their friendships, especially those of long-standing.
+ESTJs can be quite fun when they're enjoying themselves.
+They especially like to be around people who share their interests and pursuits, and are likely to spend free time with friends pursuing some activity or hobby — probably athletic or sports-oriented.
 They're likely to socialize quite a bit with their own family members, and with people who belong to the same organization or institution as the ESTJ.

 ESTJs are usually status-conscious, and will respect others who they feel have acheived a high degree of success in our society.
 Although ESTJs have very high standards for behavior, and believe that they know what is appropriate and best in any given situation, they're likely to be less controlling with those who they feel are powerful individuals.

 ESTJs will have little patience with people who seem frivolous or extremely untraditional.
 Conversely, those who live entirely in the current moment (Sensing Perceivers) may not appreciate the ESTJ's strong judgments, which may seem overly traditional to them.
-ESTJs are likely to bond best with other ESTJ, or with people of any type, if they share a common interest or goal.
+ESTJs are likely to bond well with other ESTJs, and with people of any type, if they share a common interest or goal.

 ESTJs tend to be enthusiastic, sharp, and witty.
 They like to hear good jokes, and enjoy telling them as well.
 They're valued by their friends for being dependable and upbeat, and easily engaged in various pursuits.